 Evaluate the emergency preparedness program’s ability to maintain control of exercise.

-Verify that the licensee is identifying issues in the area of biennial emergency exercises at threshold and entering them into the corrective action program, as required by license requirements, emergency plan and procedures.
+Verify that the licensee is identifying issues in the area of biennial emergency exercises at the required threshold and entering them into the corrective action program, as required by license requirements, emergency plan and procedures.

 Inspection Guidance.